The Corporate Tax Planning Law Review: Mexico

 Unfortunately, the definition of back-to-back loan seems to be all-encompassing so that almost any transaction may fall within its scope.
 In this regard, in a recent case, a taxpayer subject to an examination argued in court that this definition should be interpreted consistently with the financial definition of a back-to-back loan, which is narrower, and that the definition should be applied only whenever there is the intent to artificially reduce taxation.
 Nevertheless, the court ruled that the tax definition of a back-to-back loan is an anti-avoidance provision that does require to be associated to the financial definition thereof and whose applicability should not be subject to proving the taxpayer's intent.11

 Case law on deduction of publicity

 Up until recently, the general approach with regard to publicity expenses made by a licensee of a given trademark was that they were deductible because these expenses were necessary to promote the sales of the products under the same trademark.

 However, the tax authority in certain examinations contested this position on the grounds that these expenses benefited the owner (and licensor) of the relevant trademark rather than the licensee.

-These contradictory positions were heard by the Federal Court of Administrative Justice, which upheld the tax authority's view, unfortunately.11 It is important to note, however, that this court ruling is not binding for the tax authority or any court, including this one, in other matters.
+These contradictory positions were heard by the Federal Court of Administrative Justice, which upheld the tax authority's view, unfortunately.12 However, that this court ruling is not binding for the tax authority or any court, including this one, in other matters.
 Nonetheless, in similar situations, it is quite likely that the tax authority will deny the deductibility of the relevant publicity expenses, and the outcome in the event of litigation is uncertain.

 Thus, from an advisory standpoint it is necessary to take into consideration the terms of this ruling, when structuring not only publicity expenses, but also licensing agreements themselves.